-Table 2 - Possible permissible use and development of community land
+Table 2 - Possible permissible use and development of community land categorised as Sportsground by Council or the Community

 5.4 Express authorisation of leases, licences and other estates - Sportsground

 This plan of management expressly authorises the issue of leases licences and other estates over the land categorised as Sportsground.
 Table 3 provides some possible types of purposes for which tenure may be granted.
 The following table does not guarantee approval and is not an exhaustive list.